Enforcement Directorate Cases

 - ED can impose penalties and investigate violations under FEMA.

-- Targets economic offenders who flee India, allowing ED to confiscate their assets without conviction.
+- Target economic offenders who flee India, allowing the ED to confiscate their assets without conviction.

 - Permits the ED to attach properties of accused individuals involved in financial crimes, ensuring proceeds of crime are secured.